 After Brexit, UK-based Notified Bodies turned into UK approved bodies.
-The UK Market Conformity Assessment Bodies (UKMCAB) database serves as the UK's database of Conformity Assessment Bodies (CABs) and replaces the EU's New Approach Notified and Designated Organisations (NANDO) database.
+The UK Market Conformity Assessment Bodies (UKMCAB) database serves as the UK's database of Conformity Assessment Bodies (CABs) and replaces the EU's New Approach Notified and Designated Organizations (NANDO) database.
 The United Kingdom Accreditation Service (UKAS) will continue as national accreditation body.

 UK approved bodies must be established in the UK (as it is the other way round for the EU).
 Currently there is no system of mutual recognition and CE conformity assessment must be done by an EU Notified Body whereas UK conformity assessment must be done by a UK approved body.
+On September 14th, 2022, UK government announced to allow conformity assessment activities for CE marking undertaken by December 31st, 2024 to be used by manufacturers as the basis for the UKCA marking, until December 31st, 2027.

-For Northern Ireland, either an EU recognised Notified Body (obligation to use CE-marking) or a UK approved body (in this case the labelling with CE marking accompanied by the UKNI marking is required) can be commissioned.
-Further details can be found in the guidance Conformity assessment and accreditation (last updated 1 January 2021) issued by OPSS.
+For Northern Ireland, either an EU recognized Notified Body (obligation to use CE-marking) or a UK approved body (in this case the labelling with CE marking accompanied by the UKNI marking is required) can be commissioned.

+Further details can be found in the guidance Conformity assessment and accreditation (last updated January 1st, 2021) issued by OPSS.